wp-plugins/wpfavicon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin for adding favicons to WordPress site.
+This plugin is for adding favicons to WordPress site.

 == Description ==

-This plugin for adding favicons to WordPress site.
+This plugin is for adding favicons to WordPress site.

 Using this you can add favicons to :